 Browse our trainer profiles:

-For the past 15 years, Alan has been involved in education and training.
-He has lectured to a wide variety of audiences in the UK and internationally on topics including ‘the City of London’, Financial Services, Compliance, Banking and Investment Law, Islamic Financial Law, Corporate Finance, Insolvency, Fraud, Pensions, Business Crimes and Negotiation.
+Alan has been involved in education and training for over 25 years.
+He has lectured to a wide variety of audiences in the UK and internationally on topics including The City of London, Financial Services, Compliance, Banking and Investment Law, Islamic Financial Law, Corporate Finance, Insolvency, Fraud, Pensions, Business Crimes and Negotiation.

 Andrea is a UK qualified lawyer, who develops and delivers technical and skills training programmes to a broad range of commercial clients and law firms.

-Andrea’s education and training career started with the University of Law in London, where she was responsible for the design of bespoke legal and commercial training programmes to young lawyers heading for careers with the top City law firms in the UK.
-She then moved to UK, where she headed up all training programmes for Law School.
-As Head of Legal Professional Development at Kaplan, Andrea is now responsible for developing and delivering bespoke technical and skills training solutions to business executives and lawyers in both the UK and overseas.
+Andrea’s education and training career started with the University of Law in London, where she was responsible for the design of bespoke legal and commercial training programmes to young lawyers heading for careers with the top city law firms in the UK.
+She then moved to Kaplan UK, where she headed up all training programmes for Kaplan Law School.
+As Head of Legal Professional Development at Kaplan, Andrea was responsible for developing and delivering bespoke technical and skills training solutions to business executives and lawyers in both the UK and overseas.
 She combines a consultative training style with a business focus and a determination to help deliver results.

 Andy is a solicitor-advocate and Managing Partner of Shanahans Solicitors and Advocates in Cardiff.
-He has been qualified for nearly 30 years.
+He has been qualified for over 30 years.

-He specialises in Criminal Defence, but also has good experience of general Civil Litigation.
-Andy has been a duty solicitor for the last 25 years and has worked in the Higher Courts for the last 20 years.
+Andy specialises in criminal defence, but also has good experience of general civil litigation.
+He has been a duty solicitor for over 25 years and has worked in the higher courts for over 20 years.

-At Altior, he has been a trainer and examiner for the Professional Skills Course, Higher Rights of Audience, CILEx Criminal Proceedings Advocacy Skills and various other courses for almost 15 years.
+At BARBRI Altior, Andy has been a trainer and examiner for the Professional Skills Course (“PSC”), Higher Rights of Audience, CILEx Criminal Proceedings Advocacy Skills and various other courses for over 15 years.

 Chris has had substantial involvement in litigation skills training and assessment since 1997.
-He has designed and delivered a range of courses for various providers, was Head of the Civil team on the Bar Vocational Training Course (BPTC) and Training Manager at a UK Top 20 law firm.
+He has designed and delivered a range of courses and assessments, was head of the civil team on the Bar Professional Training Course (“BPTC”) and the training manager at a UK top 20 law firm.

-Chris specialised in large-scale commercial contracts, M & A support and IT system procurements for a range of private and public sector clients.
+Chris specialised in large-scale commercial contracts, mergers and acquisitions support, and IT system procurements for a range of private and public sector clients.
 He was also seconded to legal roles at:

 - The UK Department of Health (where he was part of a national project team to bulk buy public health care services from the private sector); and

-- The Welsh Government Legal Service (advising on economic development policy and drafting local government finance statutory instruments).
+- The Welsh Government Legal Services (advising on economic development policy and drafting local government finance statutory instruments).

-Alongside his training role, Chris has also held senior management positions with P & L responsibility in the professional services sector, as well as commercial and non-executive director roles outside the sector.
+Alongside his training role, Chris has also held senior management positions with profit and loss responsibility in the professional services sector, as well as commercial and non-executive director roles outside the sector.
 Qualified to postgraduate level in strategic leadership, he recently became a chartered (professionally qualified) manager.

 David has deep understanding of the pressures faced by professionals in their daily working lives and knows how to provide practical advice to build professional development skills.
 He has deep experience of how firms really work and how to connect with lawyers at all levels.